 2. The most popular Kenyan website in terms of traffic is Standard Digital, followed by Daily Nation.
 News, news.
-Kenyans want to know what is going on around them especially matters politics.
+Kenyans want to know what is going on around them especially matters in politics.
 The third site is OLX.
 Yep.
 Kenya is clearly embracing online shopping full throttle.
-Fourth site, Kenyan Daily Post.
+The fourth site is, Kenyan Daily Post.
 We all love a little sensational story every now and then.
-Fifth position goes to Capital FM.
+The fifth position goes to Capital FM.
 Again, news.

-3. According to research by iHub, 99% of access to the Internet in Kenya is through mobile web.
-It notes that mobile access to web includes that on modems since they use mobile phone SIM cards and any other device that runs on SIM cards.
-Clearly, anyone ignoring mobile Web right now, is really off the mark.
+3. According to research by iHub, 99% of access to the Internet in Kenya is through the mobile web.
+It notes that mobile access to the web includes that on modems since they use mobile phone SIM cards and any other device that runs on SIM cards.
+Clearly, anyone ignoring mobile Web right now is really off the mark.

 4. The corollary to the above fact is that the leading mobile provider reaps big.
 Safaricom’s revenue continues to get a huge boost from non-voice services.
 Mobile data customer numbers surge as do data sales in billions of shillings.
 For instance, the number of mobile data customers grew by 52% to 8.5 million last year.
 In short, the Web is driving more than could have been anticipated in the mobile space in Kenya.